afterxleep/afterxleep.github.io/_posts/2020-08-03-redux-like-architecture-with-swiftui-middleware.md

 ```

 Remember that every Middleware receives a full copy of you app’s state, and can trigger whatever action you need, so possibilities are limitless.

+## Note on Side Effects, Middlewares and Thread
+This approach allows us to add as many Middlewares we need, but you need to consider that everything we are doing is asynchronous.
+All middlewares run at the same time, with an identical copy of the current state.

+Given that we will have multiple threads running in parallel, you should pay special attention to what you do with middleware.
+In general, you *should avoid* intercepting the same Action in different Middlewares, as there is no thread synchronization between them.

+A way to fix this issue will be running our Middlewares in sequence, with each one waiting for the previous one to complete, but that also impacts performance.

+Perhaps there's good material there for another post.

 ## Conclusion
 We did a lot of things in this second part of the tutorial and now you have a really robust Architecture, that would allow you to write testable apps in no time.